dcoles/ivle/doc/man/tour.rst

 box.
 This means students will get into groups of 3 to submit Phase 2, and then the same group will submit Phase 3.

-Clicking "Manage groups" lets you put students into groups for a given project set.
+Clicking *Manage groups* lets you put students into groups for a given project set.

-Click "Add a new project set" and enter a group size of 6.
+Click *Add a new project set* and enter a group size of 6.
 Then, create a project in the new set.
 Each student must get into a new group for each project *set*.
 Note also that the groups will share a Subversion repository for all projects in a set, but if you create a new set, the students will have